Tehreek-e-Labbaik Pakistan

 Tehreek-e-Labbaik Pakistan (تحریکِ لبیک پاکستان; abbr.
-TLP) is a far-right Islamic extremist political party in Pakistan.
-The party was founded by Khadim Hussain Rizvi in August 2015.
-It became the fifth largest party at the 2018 Pakistani general election, but failed to win any seat in the National Assembly or the Punjab Assembly.
-However, it was successful in gaining three seats in the Sindh Assembly.
+TLP) is a banned far-right Islamist populist political party in Pakistan.
+The party was founded by Khadim Hussain Rizvi in August 2015, who also became its first ameer.
+TLP is currently led by Saad Hussain Rizvi.
+TLP became the 4th largest party in Pakistan following the 2024 Pakistani general election, securing nearly 2.9 million votes.
+TLP also became the 3rd largest party in the province of Punjab, Pakistan after receiving nearly 2.5 million votes in the 2024 Punjab provincial election.
+TLP currently holds one seat (PP-55 Narowal-II) in the Provincial Assembly of the Punjab.

-Tehreek-e-Labbaik is known for its protests in opposition to any change to Pakistan's blasphemy law.
-It demands that Sharia be established as the Islamic fundamental law in Pakistan, through a gradual legal and political process.
+TLP is known for its protests against any changes to the blasphemy law in Pakistan.
+It demands that Sharia be established as the Islamic law in Pakistan, through a gradual legal and political process.
+However, the TLP has repeatedly resorted to violent protests used to coerce the government into agreeing to their demands.

-Most of the party's members belong to the Barelvi movement and it secured over 2.2 million votes in 2018 elections.
-Despite being banned, TLP was allowed to contest the elections and secured third place in Karachi by-elections.
-The party organized the 2021 Pakistani protests.
+Most of the party's members belong to the Barelvi movement, a revivalist movement within Sunni Islam.
+The party organized and led the 2021 Pakistani protests.